TEAM-Data-Engineers/CHCH-Fuel-Recommendator-Web-Api/README.md

 # CHCH-Fuel-Recommendator-Web-Api

-## Description

-The `CHCH-Fuel-Recommendator-Web-Api` is part of the CHCH-Fuel-Recommendator project by Group TEAM.
-This API provides backend services for managing user authentication, retrieving gas station information, and fuel prices.
-It is built using Node.js, Express, and PostgreSQL, and is documented using Swagger.

 ## Project Overview

-This project focuses on data engineering and involves the development of microservices for the frontend, backend, and mobile end.
-We use PostgreSQL and MongoDB databases to manage data.
-GitHub issues and projects are utilized for project management.
+The `CHCH-Fuel-Recommendator-Web-Api` is the Data472 course group project of TEAM, which is the second stage of exposure to the gas stations and daily fuel prices data from the Postgresql Database.
+This API provides backend services for managing user authentication and retrieving gas station information and fuel prices.
+It is built using Node.js, Express, and PostgreSQL and is documented using Swagger.

 ## Features

 - User authentication and authorization.
-- Retrieve gas station information based on user location.
+- Retrieve gas station information based on user location and ranging in 5KM.
 - Provide fuel prices for different gas stations.
 - API documentation using Swagger.